Aaron Rodgers Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Season Stats

+- Rodgers has thrown for 1,436 yards (239.3 ypg) to lead Green Bay, completing 66.7% of his passes and recording 12 touchdown passes and three interceptions this season.

-- He's also rushed 14 times for 27 yards and two touchdowns, averaging 4.5 yards per game.
+- He's also chipped in on the ground, with 27 rushing yards (4.5 ypg) on 14 carries with two rushing touchdowns.

-- The Packers, who rank 14th in the NFL in points scored, have attempted a pass 55.1% of the time while running the football 44.9% of the time.
+- The Packers, who rank 14th in the NFL in points scored, have dropped back to pass 55.1% of the time while running the football 44.9% of the time.

 - Rodgers has thrown 29 passes in the red zone this season, 47.5% of his team's red zone plays.